 Therefore, organize your file pages to make navigating and maintaining them quick and easy.
 Make sure each page has a well-defined name for various design and documentation purposes.

-It's no mystery that using keyboard shortcuts is much quicker than using the mouse.
-Practically every action can simply be initiated with a keyboard shortcut to make working in Figma seem much faster and efficient.
+It’s no mystery that using keyboard shortcuts is much quicker than using the mouse.
+Practically every action can be initiated with a keyboard shortcut to make working in Figma seem much faster and more efficient.

-Besides, is there anything worse than seeing a designer struggle with their mouse while they can simply use the shortcut key?
+Besides, is there anything worse than seeing a designer struggle with their mouse while they can use the shortcut key?

 Therefore, challenge yourself to learn a new shortcut every day!

-Use the scale tool
+Use the Scale Tool

-To keep your design pixel perfect with the help of a scale tool, simply select all the objects that you want to scale, then hold K on your keyboard and drag.
+To keep your design pixel-perfect with the help of a scale tool, simply select all the objects that you want to scale, then hold K on your keyboard and drag.

-Earlier I was so reluctant to scale the whole artwork because something always broke, especially the text field, and I'd have to re-adjust the artwork.
+Earlier I was so reluctant to scale the whole artwork because something always broke, especially the text field, and I’d have to re-adjust the artwork.
 But now, with the help of the Scale tool, those headaches are no more.
-All your artwork scales perfectly and maintains the propositions, and you no need to re-work on the artwork.
+All your artwork scales perfectly and maintains the propositions, and you do need to re-work the artwork.

-CMD (CTRL) + to unlock the lock objects
+CMD (CTRL) + to Unlock the Lock Objects

 CMD (CTRL) + / has many practical quick applications that can save you a lot of time in your workflow.
 If you are not using it, it is strongly recommended that you check what is available on the menu.
 Unlock all items and change the font.

-More time saving tricks with spacebar
+More time-saving tricks with spacebar

 The Bottom Line